PrestonLeung/Nano-Q/ReadMe.md

 Python script for conservatively cleaning ONT reads from bam files and estimate variant frequencies.

 ### Brief Description
-This python tool takes in a **bam file** performs a conservative cleaning procedure and then uses a hierachical clustering method based on hamming distance to identify potential variants.
+This python tool takes in a **bam file**, performs a conservative cleaning procedure and then uses a hierachical clustering method based on hamming distance to identify potential variants.
 For each cluster formed using hierachical clustering, a consensus sequence is produced to represent that cluster and frequency of occurrence is measured based on reads per cluster over total reads extracted from the alignment.

 This tool takes advantages of multiple cores if available, and in order to save RAM usage, temporary files will be created in the process.
 These temporary files will be deleted at the end of the run, however since storing pairwise hamming distance could take up a lot of space, the size and number of files could be large (100gb+).